Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Handling Platform Idiosyncracies

-Some dead-drop platforms have a limit on the length of each post so that only messages of $L$ characters or less are supported.
-This means that if our input plaintext~$M$ is too long, we need to fragment it across multiple covertexts.
-But this is more difficult than it might seem because we don't know \emph{a priori} how to fragment.
-In particular, we don't know how many characters will appear in each model sample, until we actually do the sampling.
-Hence, we don't know how many plaintext bits we can encode into model samples before hitting the covertext-length limit.
+Many platforms have a limit on the length of each post so that only messages of $L$ characters or less are supported.
+This means that if our input plaintext~$M$ is too long, it needs to be fragmented across multiple covertexts.
+This is more difficult than it might seem because we do not know \emph{a priori} how to fragment.
+In particular, we do not know ahead of time how many characters will appear in each model sample, until we actually do the sampling.
+Hence, we do not know how many plaintext bits we can encode into model samples before hitting the covertext-length limit.